gearglow/ReptiliaWithATwist/The List.md

 Elysia threw herself backwards into the chair.
 "No pressure, then," she said morosely.

+Janet smiled sadly.
+"I know it's a lot.
+And it's only the tip of the iceberg, though the rest isn't as urgent."

+Elysia cocked an eyebrow.
+"Now what?"

+"Magical society is stagnating," Janet replied, "in large part because of Dumbledore's policies -- and Magic is dying because of it.
+And _you,_" she continued, "are the one Destiny has chosen to fix it -- by _any means necessary._ If you have to become a tyrant and drag the entire magical world kicking and screaming into the 21st century through a sea of blood, then that's what it takes.
+Destiny's given you a blank check on the other side.
+Though obviously, if you can avoid the sea of blood and such, that'd be preferable."

+"I'm sure," Elysia said faintly, eyes wide.

+"You don't have to worry about that part yet," Janet reassured her.
+"Just focus on Voldemort for now.
+The thing about death by stagnation is that it takes awhile.
+You've got time."

+"Why me?"
+Elysia moaned, face in her hands.

+"You asked Destiny that yourself, before coming back," Janet said.
+"You're a pivot point in the time-stream, and so are ideally-placed to change things."

+"Oh.
+Wait, Destiny's a _person?_"

+"Yup!"
+Janet replied.
+"And Eleanor is right -- Destiny really does rock the Little Black Dress.
+Reminds me of Posh Spice a bit, actually."

+"Who?"

+"Oh, right.
+Give it a couple of years.
+You'll find out."

+Elysia sighed.
+"You just like bewildering me, don't you?"

+"Confusion means your brain is learning!"
+Janet sang.

-"Oh, and one more thing," Janet added.
+"Oh, and one more thing," she added.
 "There's going to be a bit of a Death Eater reunion the night of the match.
 Someone will cast the Dark Mark which will cause them all to apparate away.
 Plan accordingly."